Tips & Tricks

 Can I repot a ROOTLESS succulent?

-ROOTLESS succulents can survive for a long time without water – even without roots.
-If you want to propagate you succulents, you will need a pot containing some potting soil.
-The potting soil should be a bit sandy, to ensure proper drainage.
-The succulent should not have any open wounds (to prevent root rot).
+ROOTLESS can survive for a long time without water, even without roots.
+For regrowth, you need a pot of potting soil.
+The potting soil should be slightly sandy so that the water can drain well.
+The succulent should not have open spaces (to prevent root rot)